Phase-Walker/git-testing/formatting.md

 Last Heading Level

 ### Character Escaping
-To escape a character type (\\) before the Markdown characher(s)
+To escape a character type (\\) before the Markdown character(s)
 For instance: Typing '\\-' will display '\-'

 ### Linebreak

 For a linebreak type two spaces at the end of your line,
-and press enter. (you don't have to press enter if you already did prior.)
+and press enter. (you don't have to press enter if you already did before.)

 ### Text Styling
 \*\*Bold** or \_\_Bold__ --> **Bold** or __Bold__